 - Whiskey Museum (1 hour) Discover Ireland’s whiskey history and enjoy a cheeky taste yourself at the end of your tour.

 - City Kayaking (2 hours) On a calm day a kayak trip along the River Liffey is a magical experience.
-The team are located beside the Jeannie Johnston Tall Ship beside the Samuel Beckett Bridge.
+The team is located beside the Jeannie Johnston Tall Ship beside the Samuel Beckett Bridge.